jreyne/dogs-api/README.md

 ## Environment Variables

 You'll need to create a local .env file to store your application's secrets.
 Follow these steps to generate and store the secrets.
+Secrets can be passwords, user IDs, etc...

 `PORT` - Create a `PORT` environment variable.
 Set the value to an unused port number for your machine.